DHayes23/Valencia-Tennis/README.md

 ### **Base - Navbar**
 Expected Functionality:
 ```
-1. The navbar should display a series of navigation options which dynamically change depending on whether a user is logged in and whether or not they have superuser priviliges.
+1. The navbar should display a series of navigation options which dynamically change depending on whether a user is logged in and whether or not they have superuser privileges.

 2. The contents of the navbar should be replaced with a burger-menu icon on small screens.